-Loans receivable mainly consists of a loan to a state controlled entity, which was past due as at 31 December 2013.
-In April 2014, the Group signed a restructuring agreement with the borrower.
-100% of the shares of a wholly owned subsidiary of the borrower with an estimated fair value approximating the carrying value of the loan were pledged to secure the loan.
-Management believes that the loan is collectible based on the review of the value of collateral and willingness of the National Agency of State Property of the Ministry of Economy and Sustainable Development of Georgia to provide further support to the borrower to enable it to repay these loans.
+Loans receivable mainly consists of a loan to a state controlled entity, which was not past due as at 31 December 2014 (the loans was past due as at 31 December 2013).
+In May 2014, the Group signed a restructuring agreement with the borrower.
+The management believes that, if required, the State of Georgia (National Agency of State Property of the Ministry of Economy and Sustainable Development) will provide support to the extent permitted by the Georgian legislation to the state controlled entity to enable it to repay the loan.